BroadbandForum/data-model-template/specification/index.md

   - Indicates that a union object has no discriminator parameter, so shouldn't issue a warning

+* - dmr:noNameCheck
+  - boolean
+  - Indicates that the name won't be checked against [Vendor-specific Elements] and [Data Model Item Names] naming rules

 * - dmr:noUnionObject
   - boolean
   - Indicates that a discriminator parameter enum value doesn't correspond to a